 To be honest, I have not even considered retirement.
 Like many mature people I believe I still have much to offer and contribute: valuable skills and experience and heaps of energy and ideas, and I need a real purpose in my life to make it truly meaningful and enjoyable.

-My vision and mission for the rest of my life is to help you, and, I hope, millions of other men, to design the ideal life for yourselves and your families in your retirement years.
+My vision and mission for the rest of my life is to help you, and, I hope, thousands and thousands of other people, to design the ideal life for yourselves and your families in your retirement years.

-I have just released my updated eBook “How to Create Your Personalised Blueprint For a Long, Healthy and Wealthy Retirement Life” which covers all the topics in the Design Your New Life 4 Part System including how to earn additional income in your retirement years.
+I have just released my updated free eBook “How to Create Your Personalised Blueprint For a Long, Healthy and Wealthy Retirement Life” which covers all the topics in the Design Your New Life 4 Part System including how to earn additional income in your retirement years.
 You can get your personal copy by clicking on the link below: